AmikerB/Horiseon/README.md

 ```
 AS A marketing agency
-I WANT a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+I want a codebase that follows accessibility standards so that our own site is optimized for search engines
 ```

 ### Acceptance Criteria